oakmac/parinfer-viml/README.md

 The `.json` files in the [tests] folder are copied directly from the [main Parinfer repo].

-This is my first Vim script project.
+This is my first Vimscript project.
 There is likely lots of room for improvement in this implementation.
 PR's welcome :)

 ## Usage